yosh-matsuda/cpp-yyjson/README.md

 #### `yyjson::reader::const_object_ref`

-The immutable JSON object class created by the `value::as_object` member function.
+The immutable JSON object class is created by the `value::as_object` member function.
 This class adapts `std::ranges::input_range` concept.

 **Construtor**